amankushwaha0606/cache-methods/README.md

 # Custom method

 ### NOTE:
 I created two functions inside CacheService for the handling of the backend.
 You can replace these two functions ( getHashsFromServer() and backendDataCorrespondingToHash() ) with your custom backend or server logic.
-You can also change it in storage manually if you want to see chnages.
+You can also change it in storage manually if you want to see changes.

 To see this in detail, see the docs, https://docs.google.com/document/d/1UAMwRsTfjOzQt1t-NcHtUj0ZuO5CBrlLeUCxlsTlVv0/edit.